Hunting Island State Park

 READ HERE FOR NEW RESERVATION PROCEDURES:

-We are happy to announce that the Hunting Island lighthouse will reopen on Monday, June 15 with new reservation procedures and limits put into place for social distancing.
+We are happy to announce that the Hunting Island lighthouse is open with new reservation procedures and limits put into place for social distancing.
 Please read ALL details:

 - Only 6 people allowed per reservation